Chantelsky/Chantelsky/README.md

 # Hi there 👋, I'm Chantel Punt

-Fullstack Software Engineer | Frontend Specialist based in Australia 🇦🇺

-With 7 years of industry experience, I bring a unique perspective to frontend development from my background in 3D character art, where I developed a sharp eye for detail, design, and user experience.

-I specialise in frontend development with React, TypeScript and Next.js, and have solid backend experience with Node.js and PHP.
-I care about building things that look great and work even better.

-## **Tech I love:**
+Hi, I'm Chantel Punt 👋

+I'm a Full Stack Software Engineer based in Australia with 7 years of experience building modern web applications using React, Vue, TypeScript, Next.js, Node.js and PHP.

+I enjoy working across the stack, whether that's building intuitive user interfaces, designing APIs, or tracking down complex production issues.
+I'm naturally curious and love digging into data to understand how systems behave and finding practical, reliable solutions.

+I've worked on everything from modernising legacy applications to delivering greenfield projects, and I enjoy collaborating with teams to build software that's maintainable, scalable and built with the end user in mind.

-- React · TypeScript · Next.js · Node.js · PHP
+Tech: React · Vue · TypeScript · Next.js · Node.js · PHP · GraphQL

-💬 Ask me about non-traditional paths into software engineering